tubalmartin/script.js/README.md

        }
     };

-// At some point in our code we load 2 out of 3 our scripts
+// At some point in our code we load 2 of our 3 scripts
 $script( myScripts["jquery"], "jquery" );
 $script( myScripts["my-jquery-plugins"], "my-jquery-plugins" );

-// Let's say at this point I need all 3 of my scripts to be ready.
+// Let's say at this point you need all 3 scripts to be ready.
-// Since we have not requested to load my third script named "my-app-code",
+// Since we have not requested to load the third script named "my-app-code",
-// the 'missingCallback' function will be called
+// the 'missingCallback' function will be called to lazy load it now
+// so that your code can keep running :)
 $script.ready( [ "jquery", "my-jquery-plugins", "my-app-code"  ], readyCallback, missingCallback);
 ```